SerenTera/DressUpYourFriends/README.md

 # DressUpYourFriends
 Latest version: v3.0.0

 Edit config.json for your configs previously saved in index.js.
 Also allows auto updating using Caali's Proxy.
+If you are using the old playerdata.json you have, then, use the commmad `dumigrate` in proxy chat after copying the playerdata.json in the main folder.
 ## Updates
 Version 2.1.0: Added automatic detection for new packets definition based on new protocol version.
 Update your bin/tera-data before starting game if theres a new client revison that changes S_USER_EXTERNAL_CHANGE.
 ONLY WORKS WITH ABSOLUTE LATEST PROXY VERSION.